Damages in large IT projects Home

 Soren Lauesen: Damages and damage causes in large IT government projects

 Large IT projects may be damaged in many ways, for instance large cost or schedule overruns, unsatisfied users, or disappointing business results.
 Sometimes the damages are so severe that the project is closed (complete failure).
-In this paper I report on findings in 5 large government projects in Denmark.
+This paper contains accident investigations of 5 large government IT-projects in Denmark.
 The most catastrophic project caused the government to delay 10,000 million$ of debt for years.
 We identified 37 causes of damage, e.g. that project owners trusted tech hype or couldn't see how far the supplier was.
 We offer 22 cures that might have prevented the damages.
 Download latest version (pdf)

 Download latest overview of data (xlsx)

-Pagaard, Christoffer: Master's thesis, 2017: Service-oriented architecture versus shared database
+Christoffer Pagaard, 2017: Service-oriented architecture versus shared database

 This paper compares the IT architecture in two large Danish government departments: TAX and STAR (department of labor market, including management of unemployment benefit).
 Tax uses the ideal SOA architecture where an arbitrary collection of IT systems communicate with services.
 Data is not replicated, but each system retrieves what it needs from other systems.
 It may also need to update data in other systems.
 In contrast, STAR has a shared database managed by the department, but operated and maintained by changing IT suppliers.
-Around 50 IT systems in government and industry draw on it with services.
+Around 50 IT systems in government and industry draw on the database with services.
 They may replicate data, but the reference data are the shared database.

-Metcalf-Rinaldo, Oliver and Mosko Jensen, Stephan: Master's thesis, 2007: Learnings from the implementation of Epic
+Oliver Metcalf-Rinaldo and Stephan Mosko Jensen, 2017: Learnings from the implementation of Epic

 Download appendix (pdf)